 Take note here that Israel breaking the covenant was God's plan all alone - He knew before hand this would happen.

-At this point God instituted a series of teaching aids (i.e. The Sanctuary, The Lamb without blemish) designed to direct Israels attention to the original New Covenant Substitutionary Plan to save all humanity.
+At this point God instituted a series of teaching aids (i.e. The Sanctuary, The Lamb without blemish) designed to direct Israels attention to the original covenant plan base on God providing a Substitute to save all humanity.

 These aids were designed solely to teach - not save!

-Over the course of time, though, Israel mis-applied these teaching aids and began using them as a means of qualifying themselves as citizens of the coming kingdom of the Messiah.
+Over the course of time, though, Israel mis-applied these teaching aids and began performing them as a means of qualifying themselves as citizens of the coming kingdom of the Messiah.